hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### Code Quality

-✅ Make sure access modifiers are as restrictive as possible
+✅ Make sure access modifiers are as restrictive as possible (done on core classes)

 ✅ Remove var keyword where unnecessary

 ✅ Documentation

 ✅ Lint everything

+🔲 Clean up unity interop on `OffsetManager` and clean up `OffsetManagerNetworking`, both classes are currently too bulky.